-Everyone knows how beneficial it is to children’s brain development when they learn a second language, and so if you are looking for some ways to help introduce French to your children there are some great resources around.
-Here is a list of our favourite mp3s, DVDs, books, websites, learning systems, and apps that will help you children this beautiful language.
+Everyone knows how beneficial it is to children’s brain development when they learn a second language, and so if you are looking for some ways to help introduce French to your children, there are some great resources around.
+Here is a list of our favorite mp3s, DVDs, books, websites, learning systems, and apps that will help your children learn this beautiful language.

 DVDs to help Kids Learn Kids

 - Bonjour Les Amis Vol. 1 is a simple 40 minute DVD that is good for kids ages 0-5.
-It introduces basic vocabulary that isn’t terribly challenging so it’s great for younger kids.
+It introduces basic vocabulary that isn’t challenging, so it’s great for younger kids.

 - Little Pim French is a pretty good DVD for kids ages 0 to 5.
-There are six DVDs in the series that include topics “Eating and Drinking”, “Happy, Sad and Silly”, “In my Home”, Play” , “Wake up Smiling” and “I can Count”.
-The quality of the DVDs are high compared with other language DVDs we’ve come across.
-They have pleasant music, are engaging (our kids were very happy to watch the entire DVD) and there is the Panda Cartoon with silly segments mixed in with footage of kids performing everyday activities.
+There are six DVDs in the series that include topics “Eating and Drinking,” “Happy, Sad and Silly,” “In my Home,” Play,” “Wake up Smiling,” and “I Can Count.”
+The quality of the DVDs is high compared with other language DVDs we’ve come across.
+They have pleasant music, are engaging (our kids were very happy to watch the entire DVD), and there is the Panda Cartoon with silly segments mixed in with footage of kids performing everyday activities.
 The segments are arranged in five-minute episodes so you can watch the whole video or just a lesson or two depending on how your child is responding to it.

 - Professor Toto is a DVD that you might want to have a look at for a child who is aged 6-12.
-With these DVDs you get an English version of the DVD and also a French version of the DVD, so you watch a segment in French, then you replay that same segment in English so the child becomes familiarized with the story.
+With these DVDs, you get an English version of the DVD and also a French version of the DVD, so you watch a segment in French, then you replay that same segment in English, so the child becomes familiarized with the story.
 You also get a full script of what is said in the videos in both languages.
-Professor Toto was released in 2004 so the graphics look modern enough to keep kids engaged.
-The material is presented clearly and pronounced correctly, it also has a lot of repetition and pleasantly catchy songs.
+Professor Toto was released in 2004, so the graphics look modern enough to keep kids engaged.
+The material is presented clearly and pronounced correctly, and it also has a lot of repetition and pleasantly catchy songs.

 Another good Audio CD/MP3 that you could try is French for Kids: Cha, Cha, Cha.
 This CD has fifteen songs about things like months of the year, numbers, vowels, etc. that are fun for kids.
 This CD is one of Dr. Toy’s top 10 educational toys for 2012.